Heytesbury: History

-Between 1449 and 1832, Heytesbury was a parliamentary borough, returning two members of parliament.
+Between 1449 and 1832, Heytesbury was a parliamentary borough, returning two Members of Parliament.
+This Borough of Heytesbury was a burgage borough, meaning that the right to vote was reserved to the householders of specific properties or "burgage tenements" within the borough; there were just twenty-six of these tenements by the time of the Reform Act 1832, and all had been owned by the heads of the A'Court family as an inheritance since the 17th century, giving them complete control of the choice of the two Members.
+The Reform Act 1832 swept away all these rotten and pocket boroughs and greatly increased the enfranchised population.

 An elementary school was provided in 1838, immediately southwest of the church.
 By 1858 there were 50-60 pupils and 40-50 infants.
 The school moved to a new site, off the High Street west of the church, in 1900, and came under Wiltshire County Council control in the early years of that century.
 Children of all ages attended until 1931 when those over 11 transferred to the new Avenue Senior School at Warminster.
 The school continues to serve Heytesbury and Tytherington as Heytesbury CofE Primary School.

 Religious sites

 Church of England

-A church was mentioned at Hestrebe in the Domesday Book of 1086 and became a collegiate church in the 12th century.
+A church was mentioned at Hestrebe in the Domesday Book of 1086, which became a collegiate church in the 12th century.
 The present parish church is from the 13th century and is a Grade I listed building.

 At Tytherington, a chapel was founded in the 12th century.
 The small church of St James is mainly from the 16th and is Grade II* listed.

 St Giles' Church, Imber, dates from the late 13th century and is a Grade I listed building.
 It is now a redundant church in the care of the Churches Conservation Trust.